grafana/agent/docs/sources/static/set-up/install-agent-docker.md

      {{% admonition type="note" %}}The paths on your host machine must be exposed to the Docker container through a bind mount for the flags to work properly.{{%/admonition %}}

-## Run Agent in a Windows container
+## Run a Windows Docker container

-1. Run the following command in a terminal:
+1. To install a Grafana Agent Docker container onWindows, run the following command in a terminal:

    ```
    docker run ^